unoplatform/Uno.UITest/README.md

 Welcome to the **Uno.UITest** repository, a framework which enables **unified UI Testing** of [Uno Platform apps](https://github.com/unoplatform/uno), using [NUnit 3.x](https://github.com/nunit/nunit).

-This library provides a set of APIs to interact with an app, and assess its behavior using device simulators and browsers.
+This library provides a set of APIs to interact with an app, and assess its behaviour using device simulators and browsers.
 The API set is based on [Xamarin.UITest](https://docs.microsoft.com/en-us/appcenter/test-cloud/uitest/), which makes the migration and patterns very familiar.

 The testing is available through :
 - Selenium for WebAssembly apps, using Chrome